 Students often do not have access to voter registration or civic engagement before they get to college, if they attend.
-The overall lack in youth voters is often characterized by access, not apathy.
-When given the tools to become civically engaged many young people do.
-Research has also proven that the younger someone is when they become engaged with the civic process, the more likely that they will be engaged for life.
+The overall lack in youth voters is often characterized by access, not apathy, when given the tools to become civically engaged many young people do.
+Research has also proven that the younger someone becomes engaged with the civic process the more likely that they will be engaged for life.
 K-12 education currently has a bare minimum of civics requirement that does not fully equip people to understand the political systems they operate under.
-The legislature regulates what is taught in K-12 schools across the state, this is therefore the most effective place to push for this change right now.
-It also allows for more outreach to allies in public school programs across the spectrum of education.
-This could be a way to bring all of Washington State's education components together in support of legislation.
-Specifics around the goals of democratic/civic education should include:
+By having more comprehensive civic education in public schools across the state we can mitigate the access problem that is so prevalent among young voters and instead create a culture where civic participation is the norm.